trevortombe/RealTimeGraphs/README.md

 # RealTimeGraphs
 Experimental code to automatically update selected figures.
-Currently Chapter 2 figures are included, but more can be added.
+Currently selected figures from Chapters 2 and 7 are included for demonstration purposes only.

 ## Instructions to access updated figures